 As I mentioned above, I recommend planning your military career around separating.
 This can include taking challenging assignments to progress your career, taking courses that will advance your military career, and obtaining degrees, training, or earning certifications that will apply to your prospective civilian career.

 When to Start Preparing for Your Separation

 It’s a good idea to start preparing for your separation at least 6-12 months before your separation date.
 You can start the process much earlier, but there won’t be as much action you can take at that point.
-Most of your preparation prior to a year out will be mental preparation.
-However, this can be one of the most valuable steps you can take.
+Most of your preparation before a year out will be mental preparation.
+However, this can be one of your most valuable steps.